dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part1.md

 }
 ```

 The above approach is quite crude, we could have used C macros to achieve similar things with less copying.
-BUt the basic idea is there.
+But the basic idea is there.

 ### Interchange in loop nest 1.

 Another approach is to do the loop interchange.
 If we could exchange the loop over `cc` and loop over `c`, we would get the innermost loop with a high trip count.
 Loop interchange is possible if two loops are perfectly nested, which is not our case.
-However, with a trick they can become perfectly nested.
+However, with a trick, they can become perfectly nested.

 ```cpp
 for(r=0;r<rows;r++){